 What is Windows Core OS?

+But first, we’ll be starting first with what we know about Windows Core OS.
 The operating system will be powered by a “C-Shell” which will help in sharing common Core OS Windows experiences (say the Start Menu) across different types of devices.
 The goal is for the Windows experiences to adapt to the device in real time — with one interface for any Windows device, in the same that your 12-inch Surface Pro can switch from a desktop interface to a tablet interface designed to be touch-friendly.

 But what will happen to Windows 10?
-According reporting by Windows Central, Windows 10 will still be updated alongside Core OS.
-The new Core OS will be marketed for more lightweight use cases (similar to current devices like Chromebooks and iPads) while Windows 10 will keep to traditional laptops (say for gamers, programmers, content creators, etc.)
+According reporting by Windows Central, Windows 10 will still be updated alongside Windows Core OS.
+The new Windows Core OS will be marketed for more lightweight use cases (similar to current devices like Chromebooks and iPads) while Windows 10 will keep to traditional laptops (say for gamers, programmers, content creators, etc.)

-Based on a Microsoft LinkedIn job listing for the Core OS Project, you also can expect Core OS to run classic .exe and Win32 programs like Google Chrome.
-There even remains the possibility that CoreOS will be compatible with Android apps, according to a report from Forbes.
-Finally, just like with Windows 10, another goal of Core OS is to also speed up the Windows Update process when updating the operating system.
+Based on a Microsoft LinkedIn job listing for the Core OS Project, you also can expect Windows Core OS to run classic .exe and Win32 programs like Google Chrome.
+There even remains the possibility that Windows Core OS will be compatible with Android apps, according to a report from Forbes.
+Finally, just like with Windows 10, another goal of Windows Core OS is to also speed up the Windows Update process when updating the operating system.

 It also should be noted that there will be different “flavors” or versions of Windows Core OS.
-Though Andromeda OS and Polaris were the most publicly talked about versions Core OS, they are both now rumored to be dead.
+Though Andromeda OS and Polaris were the most publicly talked about versions of Windows Core OS, they are both now rumored to be dead.
 The reason why?
-Microsoft is instead shifting its focus to developing a new version of Core OS for new types of devices.
+Microsoft is instead shifting its focus to developing a new version of Windows Core OS for new types of devices.
 Windows Central reports that this new version replaces both Andromeda and Polaris and goes under the codename “Santorini.”

-According to rumors and reports, there will be three specific versions of Core OS.
+According to rumors and reports, there will be three specific versions of Windows Core OS.
 These currently include “Santorini,” “Aruba,” and “Oasis.”
 Both “Aruba” and “Oasis” were publicly demoed by Microsoft when revealing upcoming devices — even though the company didn’t officially mention the operating system codenames.
 Each version is modular and is developed for a specific type of device but will share common components like the Start Menu.

-First off, “Santorini” will be the most common version of Core OS.
+First off, “Santorini” will be the most common version of Windows Core OS.
 It is designed for the future wave of new laptops and foldable devices that will be found in schools and homes across the world.
 It will feature a new user interface, and centered Start Menu which is a bit more similar to Chrome OS.
 This most recently leaked with a rogue Windows Insider test build, and many concepts have since appeared online.
 It also is code-named as Windows Lite.

 Next up, there is “Aruba.”
-This version of Core OS was last showcased by Microsoft during the Surface Hub 2X reveal.
+This version of Windows Core OS was last showcased by Microsoft during the Surface Hub 2X reveal.
 That said, it appears to be more focused for collaborative displays.
-This version of Core OS features a user interface aimed towards the office space and white-board like inking experiences.
+This version of Windows Core OS features a user interface aimed towards the office space and white-board like inking experiences.
 Windows Central’s Zac Bowden also reports that other features included in “Aruba” are a shared desktop space, inking on the lock screen, and a dynamic rotation screen that keeps the user interface elements in place while moving.

 Finally, there is “Oasis.”
-This version of Core OS was hinted at by Microsoft during the reveal of the HoloLens 2 during Mobile World Congress.
+This version of Windows Core OS was hinted at by Microsoft during the reveal of the HoloLens 2 during Mobile World Congress.
 It is meant for Windows Mixed Reality devices and will bring new ways to interact with holograms, a holographic keyboard, as well as some nifty scrolling and tapping experiences.

-- Windows 10 19H2 Update: Everything you need to know
+- Windows 10 November 2019 Update: Everything you need to know